Praneetha-NM/GoatPSGHackathon_22PW27/README.md

 ### 3. Monitoring Robot Status

 * **Action:** Observe the "**Robot Status**" section in the dashboard on the right side of the GUI.
-* **Effect:** This section displays a list of all spawned robots and their current status, including their ID (first four characters) and their current state (idle, moving, waiting, charging, task\_complete).
+* **Effect:** This section displays a list of all spawned robots and their current status, including their ID (first four characters) and their current state (idle, moving, moving_to_charge, charging, task_complete).
 The battery level of each robot is visually represented by a bar below its sprite in the graph area.

 ### 4. Monitoring Logs